 Amortised cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
 Interest income from these financial assets is included in revenue.
 Any gain or loss arising on derecognition is recognised directly in profit or loss and presented in other gains/(losses) together with foreign exchange gains and losses.
 Impairment losses are presented as separate line item in the statement of profit or loss.
-Financial assets measured at amortised cost (AC) comprise: cash and cash equivalents, other receivables, loans receivable from related parties and receivables from related parties.
+Financial assets measured at amortised cost (AC) comprise: cash and cash equivalents, other receivables, loans receivable from related parties, receivables from related parties and debt investments at amortised cost (bonds).